qatwalk/eq/README.md

 Since then, many models have appeared in the landscape, such as the Bergomi, Rough Bergomi and Rough Heston models.
 There have been studies on the processes, calibration methods, and their implied vol surfaces, but no comprehensive study on their impact on different exotic contracts.

-## Proposal
+## Models
 This repositary aims to be an open, collaborative, and growing study.
-It contains a number of models, with parameters [calibrated to a common volatility surface](01a_VanillaSurface.ipynb)
+It contains a number of models, with parameters calibrated to a common volatility surface.
+See the [comparison of vanilla surfaces](01a_VanillaSurface.ipynb) as a validation of the calibration.

 ![vanilla](images/vanilla.png)

+## Contracts
-It contains a series of notebooks, for vanillas, and different exotics such as [cliquets](02_Cliquet.ipynb), barriers, forward options and [forward collars](03b_FwdCollars.ipynb), call-on-calls, and autocallables, to compare prices from each model and gain insights of their specific dynamics.
+It contains a series of notebooks, for different contracts such as [cliquets](02_Cliquet.ipynb), [collars](03a_Collars.ipynb), [forward collars](03b_FwdCollars.ipynb), and [lookback options](04b_Lookbacks_Model_Prices.ipynb), to compare prices from each model and gain insights of their specific dynamics.

 <table><tr>